on1san/Custom-Player-Sprite-Switcher/README.md

 ### Adding Sprites

-To add sprites, add them to the `/assets` folder in the .zip archive..
+To add sprites, add them to the `assets` folder in the .zip archive..

 * To make the changes visible: close the game, remove the mod and install it again.